Massacre of Kondomari: Student's order on reprisals

 Throughout the Battle of Crete, the Allied forces and Cretan irregulars had inflicted heavy loss of life on the Wehrmacht.
-The unprecedented resistance from the local population exasperated the Prussian sense of military order according to which only professional warriors were allowed to fight.
+The unprecedented resistance from the local population exasperated the Prussian-influenced sense of military order (broadly consistent with older international law although most strictly held by Germany in both world wars) according to which only identifiable, uniformed soldiers under normal chain of command were allowed to fight and irregulars were not lawful combatants.
 Paratrooper units carried out impromptu executions before the end of the battle, e.g. at Missiria.
 Reports from General Julius Ringel, commander of the 5th Mountain Division, stated that Cretan civilians were picking off paratroopers or attacking them with knives, axes and scythes.
 Even before the end of the battle, exaggerated stories had started to circulate, attributing the excessively high casualties to torture and mutilation of paratroopers by the Cretans.
 When these stories reached the Luftwaffe's High Command in Berlin, Göring ordered temporary commander General Kurt Student to undertake enquiries and reprisals.
 Thus, seeking to counter insurgency and before enquiries were complete, Student issued an order to launch a wave of reprisals against the local population immediately after the surrender of Crete on 31 May.
 The reprisals were to be carried out rapidly, omitting formalities or trials and by the same units who had been confronted by the locals.

 The massacre

 Following Student's order, the occupants of Kondomari were blamed for the death of a few German soldiers whose bodies had been found near the village.
 On 2 June 1941, four lorries full of German paratroopers from the III Battalion of Luftlande-Sturm-Regiment 1 under the command of Oberleutnant Horst Trebes surrounded Kondomari.
 Trebes, a former member of the Hitler Youth, was the highest-ranking officer of the Battalion to have survived the Battle unwounded.
 Men, women and children were forced to gather in the village square.
-Then, a number of hostages was selected among the men while women and children were released.
+Then, a number of hostages were selected among the men while women and children were released.
 The hostages were led to the surrounding olive groves and later fired upon.
 The exact number of the victims is unclear.
 According to German records, a total of 23 men were killed but other sources put the total at about 60.
 The whole operation was captured on film by Franz-Peter Weixler, then serving as a war propaganda correspondent (Kriegsberichterstatter) for the Wehrmacht.